How to enable a firewall on Windows and Mac OS X?

 AFS doesn’t seem to work behind my firewall.
 Why?

 Description: AFS doesn’t seem to work right behind my firewall.
 Why?
 AFS is only supported when the machine is connected to the campus network.
 Firewalls can cause problems with AFS functionality.
 These can be software firewalls like Outpost or ZoneAlarm (Windows), ipchains/iptables (UNIX) or hardware firewalls like a Linksys or Netgear router.
-Firewalls block certain network […]
+Firewalls block certain […]

 » Subjects: AFS, Data Storage » Tags: AFS, firewall, ports